 Quoted companies in particular rely on FDs more than anyone else to be their moral compass.
 They are expected to ‘shine the torch into dark corners’, but they must also be careful not to become the person who always says ‘no’.
 They have to grasp opportunities, and significantly, they must have the courage to plan for growth whilst ensuring the accounting fundamentals are delivered.

-FDs will of course make mistakes, and in many respects, when an FD drops the ball, the consequences can be more serious.
-That said, an FD needs to experience some scars as part of their development – anyone can manage when the numbers are heading in the right direction.
+FDs will of course, make mistakes and in many respects, when an FD drops the ball, the consequences can be more serious.
+That said, a Financial Director needs to experience some scars as part of their development – anyone can manage when the numbers are heading in the right direction.
 Evidence of experiencing ‘weathered storms’ must be regarded as a positive attribute.

 The importance of character and personality are as important as technical skills, and these can only be developed by exposure to the business.
 The importance of soft skills such as influencing and listening skills, and the ability to get on with people, are increasingly important.